 As of now, there are no details regarding how many troops are going to be deployed, where they will be deployed, how long they would be deployed, or what their precise role will be.
 However, Nielsen stated that troops could be dispatched as early as Wednesday night.
 As for their role, she stated vaguely, “It’s our expectation that the National Guard will deploy personnel in support of CBP’s border security mission.”

-Donald Trump is not the first US President to deploy the National Guard for immigration enforcement purposes.
+Donald Trump is not the first US president to deploy the National Guard for immigration enforcement purposes.
 Both his predecessors did the same.
 From 2006-2008, George W. Bush deployed 6,000 guardsmen to southern border states, costing $1.2 billion.
 From 2010-2012 Barack Obama sent 1,200 guardsmen to the border at a cost of more than $110 million.

 In past deployments, the National Guard has helped CBP and Immigration and Customs Enforcement (ICE) in support roles like training, construction and intelligence gathering.
-Secretary Nielsen did give lip service to the constitutional proscription on using the military for police powers.
-She said the National Guard would be used in the same manner as before, and not being authorized to arrest undocumented immigrants “as of now.”
+Secretary Nielsen did give lip service to the legal proscription on using the military for police powers.
+She said the National Guard would be used in the same manner as before, and was not being authorized to arrest undocumented immigrants “as of now.”

 However, given the escalation of the attacks against immigrants as well as on the democratic rights of the population as a whole, the measure is yet another ominous step in the militarization of the border and raises the looming threat of martial law.

-Unlike the Obama administration’s use of troops at the border, Trump appears to be preparing the national guard for a more active role.
+Unlike the Obama administration’s use of troops at the border, Trump appears to be preparing the National Guard for a more active role.
 On Sunday, “Fox & Friends” described the caravan as a “small army of migrants marching toward the United States.”

 By sending its own military forces to putatively stop this “army of migrants,” the administration was setting up a potentially bloody clash with civilians who are predominantly asylum seekers.
 In an effort to cool tensions, the Mexican government has announced that the migrant caravan will disperse in the coming days.